pokumars/alpome_backend/notes.md

 2. When a user logs in they will get a token that they will need every time they make some request.
 It verifies that they are themselves and they are logged in.
 I dont have it yet setup so dont worry about it until I do.
 When I do, all you have to is save it on the pc and then attach it to the request headers (or smth like that).

+User token should be added in headers like so 'headers': { 'Authorization': 'bearer ey....'}